 (formerly CULH-2010) Students rotate through assigned stations in our signature restaurant.
 They perform duties in the back and the front of the house.
 This includes applying American, Russian, and French table service styles in the dining room, as well as preparing items from an a la carte menu.
+Upon successful exam completion, students may earn a certificate through the National Restaurant Association ManageFirst(TM) program.
 (6 contact hrs) Center Campus.